open/close all folders

 - The Seroster of Robert Westall's The Cats of Seroster gets gold cat-eyes whenever he touches his magical weapons.

-- In A Feast For Crows, another character says that Oberyn, a prince who was known as "the Red Viper", and his daughters all have eyes like snakes, but this case might be more metaphorical than some.
+- In A Feast For Crows, a character says that Oberyn, a prince known as "the Red Viper," and his daughters all have eyes like snakes, but this case is mostly metaphorical.
+Oberyn's irises are dark enough to look black and are very piercing.
+Even his blue-eyed daughter's eyes are said to have the same sharp quality.

 - Inverted in Dr Franklins Island.
 When the two teenagers are subjected to Involuntary Transformation, the last time Semi sees Miranda for a while the only part of her that still looked like Miranda was her eyes.
 When it's Semi's turn, she becomes a small manta ray-like creature with human-looking eyes.